learning-game-development/learning-godot-game-development/README.md

 The source code is free -- see the [LICENSE](LICENSE) file for details

-All game assets used in these tutorials (art, sound, music) was provided by the tutorial, and probably have their own end user license agreements.
+All game assets used in these tutorials (art, models, sound, music) was provided by the tutorial, and probably have their own end user license agreements.
 Unless stated otherwise.

 [godot]: https://godotengine.org